gciatto/course-scm-linux-advanced/content/containers/_index.md

 - Docker Compose is also useful for software __testing__

-- E.g. whenever the system under test relied on some infrastructural component
+- E.g. whenever the system under test relies on some _infrastructural component_
     * e.g. a database, a message broker, a cache, etc.

 - Usual workflow for testing: